-Justice That Works is a grassroots organization which seeks to end the system of mass incarceration in Arizona.
+Justice That Works seeks to end mass incarceration in Arizona.

 We reject the false narrative that some human beings are disposable, or that police or prisons are necessary to create safety.
 Police and prisons undermine, rather than create safety, equity and dignity.
 They inject violence into marginalized communities, create and perpetuate inter-generational poverty and trauma, and pull money and resources away social investments that create healthy communities—like education, healthcare, mental healthcare, public transportation, etc.

 We are dedicated to abolishing this system or shrinking it into non-existence.

 We envision a decolonized world without police, without prisons, without borders, and without white supremacist carceral capitalism.We envision a world that provides for the flourishing of all human beings, and that respects the value and dignity of all life.